sijiawu/howmanysongs/README.md

 We start with a curated database of ~10,000 songs from Spotify.
 These are **not** randomly selected:

-- Only include songs with popularity score ≥ 10 (to avoid complete obscurities.
+- Only include songs with popularity score ≥ 10 (This does 2 things: A. avoid complete obscurities.
 Popularity score is a very convenient and mysterious index assigned to each track by Spotify.
 For reference: my struggling artist friend from Argentina - not linked here - has songs with popularity scores ranging from 15-29).
+B. eliminate a known issues where a highly popular song gets included in an obscure anthology album and receives a score of 2
 - Genre is inherited from the artist’s top genre (for now).
 - Language is inferred from the title (for now) (to be impletemented).
 - Songs are bucketed into “eras” (e.g. 80s, 90s, 2000s) (to be implemented).